Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Dynamics of the lateral QD

-Beside $H_0$/$H_{\rm z}$ that acts trivially in the spin/orbital space, SOI Hamiltonian does not commute with $H_0+H_{\rm z}$.
-It consists of two terms, Dresselhaus~\cite{DR} and Rashba~\cite{RA}: Dresselhaus term exists due to the bulk inversion asymmetry of the structure, while the Rashba term is present when an electric field perpendicular to the growth direction is applied.
+Besides $H_0$ ($H_{\rm z}$) that acts trivially in the spin (orbital) space, the SOI Hamiltonian does not commute with $H_0+H_{\rm z}$.
+It consists of two terms, Dresselhaus~\cite{DR} and Rashba~\cite{RA}: the Dresselhaus term exists due to the bulk inversion asymmetry of the structure, while the Rashba term is present when an electric field perpendicular to the growth direction is applied.
 The form of spin-orbit coupling is dependent on the structure's symmetry.
-For GaAs, having the zincblende structure, SOI Hamiltonian is equal to
+For GaAs, having the zincblende structure, the SOI Hamiltonian is equal to